A Distribution Testing Approach to Clustering Distributions: 2-Clustering Lower Bounds

 \cite{GP24} present tight bounds for these two problems, and we state the relevant lower bounds in the following lemma, again using the notation $A \gtrsim B$ for $A\geq cB$. \begin{lemma} Given $\tv(P,U) \ge \varepsilon$ and $\tv(P,Q) \ge \varepsilon$, and assuming the restriction $s_1 \gtrsim s_2$: \begin{enumerate} \item $\LFHT(P,U,s_1,s_2)$ requires the following constraints: $s_1 \gtrsim \frac{\sqrt{n}}{\varepsilon^2}$, $s_1s_2 \gtrsim \frac{n}{\varepsilon^4},$ and $s_2 \gtrsim \frac{1}{\varepsilon^2}$. \item $\LFHT(P,Q,s_1,s_2)$ requires

-\end{enumerate} \end{lemma} \begin{remark} The first bound is inferred from the adversarial construction of $P$ and $Q$ in Section B.3 of~\cite{GP24}, where $Q$ is taken to be the uniform distribution, and the second is from Table 2 of \cite{GHP23},\footnote{Their table omits the $s_1s_2$ constraint in the first case, but it is also required; the authors confirmed this in a private communication.} where the symbols $n,m,$ and $k$ map to $s_1,s_2$ and $n$ in our paper.
-We state the inequalities in Lemma~\ref{lem:lfht} under the additional constraint $s_1 \gtrsim s_2$, as this will turn out to be automatically satisfied in our reduction argument. \end{remark}
+\end{enumerate} \end{lemma} \begin{remark} The first bound is inferred from the construction of $P$ and $Q$ in Section B.3 of~\cite{GP24}, where $Q$ is taken to be the uniform distribution, and the second is from Table 2 of \cite{GHP23}, where the symbols $n,m,$ and $k$ map to $s_1,s_2$ and $n$ in our paper.
+We state the inequalities in Lemma~\ref{lem:lfht} under the additional constraint $s_1 \gtrsim s_2$, as this will turn out to be automatically satisfied in our reduction argument. \end{remark} Our proof of Theorem~\ref{thm:combined-lb-lfht} is based on a switching argument.
+Note that the algorithm returns a partition of size $(r,k-r)$.
+Let $\mathcal{I}$ denote the subset of size $k-r$.